tempelaar-team/qclab-dev/docs/user_guide/quickstart/quickstart.rst

 Alternatively, you can directly modify the simulation parameters by assigning new values to the parameters attribute of the simulation object.
 Here we change the number of trajectories that the simulation will run, and how many trajectories are run at a time (the batch size).
 We also change the total time of each trajectory (tmax) and the timestep used for propagation (dt).
+Importantly, QC Lab expects that `num_trajs` is an integer multiple of `batch_size`.
+If not, it will use the lower integer multiple (which could be zero!).

 ::